medibloc/panacea-mainnet/panacea-3/note-for-service-providers.md

 If you want to use Panacea-specific transactions such as AOL or DID, please use the [panacea-js](https://github.com/medibloc/panacea-js) which wraps CosmJS.

+Whereas the previous `panacea-js` v1.x communicates with the Panacea REST API, but the v2.x communicates with the [Tendermint RPC endpoint](https://docs.cosmos.network/master/core/grpc_rest.html#tendermint-rpc) (default port: `26657`).

 ## For REST API users

-Panacea provides the Cosmos REST API as it is.
+Panacea provides the [Cosmos REST API](https://docs.cosmos.network/master/run-node/interact-node.html#using-the-rest-endpoints) as it is (default port: `1317`).
 However, numerous breaking changes have been made in the Cosmos REST API.
 Please refer to the [Migrating to New REST Endpoints](https://docs.cosmos.network/v0.42/migrations/rest.html#migrating-to-new-rest-endpoints) guide of the Cosmos SDK.